-We expect that development of our Delaware Basin assets will be the primary focus of our operations and capital expenditures in 2022.
-In the second half of 2021, we added a fifth contracted drilling rig in the Delaware Basin and plan to operate these five contracted drilling rigs in the Delaware Basin throughout 2022.
-In addition, at February 22, 2022, we had contracted a sixth operated drilling rig to begin drilling operations immediately on recently acquired acreage in western Lea County, New Mexico in our Ranger asset area.
-We expect to operate this sixth rig on the newly acquired acreage throughout the remainder of 2022.
+We expect that development of our Delaware Basin assets will be the primary focus of our operations and capital expenditures in 2023.
+We began 2023 operating seven contracted drilling rigs in the Delaware Basin.
+Upon the consummation of the Advance Acquisition, which we anticipate to occur in the second guarter of 2023, we expect to operate the drilling rig that Advance was operating during the first quarter of 2023, bringing our total contracted drilling rigs to eight.
+We expect to operate eight contracted drilling rigs for the remainder of 2023.
 We have built significant optionality into our drilling program, which should generally allow us to decrease or increase the number of rigs we operate as necessary based on changing commodity prices and other factors.
-Our 2022 estimated capital expenditure budget consists of \$640.0 to \$710.0 million for D/C/E capital expenditures and \$50.0 to \$60.0 million for midstream capital expenditures, which primarily reflects our proportionate share of San Mateo's estimated 2022 capital expenditures.
-Substantially all of these 2022 estimated capital expenditures are expected to be allocated to (i) the further delineation and development of our leasehold position, (ii) the construction, installation and maintenance of midstream assets and (iii) our participation in certain non-operated well opportunities in the Delaware Basin, as well as amounts allocated to limited operations in our South Texas and Haynesville shale positions to maintain and extend leases and to participate in certain non-operated well opportunities.
-Our 2022 Delaware Basin operated drilling program is expected to focus on the continued development of our various asset areas throughout the Delaware Basin, with a continued emphasis on drilling and completing a high percentage of longer horizontal wells in 2022, including 90% with anticipated completed lateral lengths of two miles or greater.
+Our 2023 estimated capital expenditure budget consists of \$1.18 to \$1.32 billion for D/C/E capital expenditures, which includes expected D/C/E capital expenditures on acreage acquired in the Advance Acquisition, and \$150.0 to \$200.0 million for midstream capital expenditures, which reflects our proportionate share of San Mateo's estimated 2023 capital expenditures as well as the estimated 2023 capital expenditures for other wholly-owned midstream projects, including projects completed by Pronto.
+Substantially all of these 2023 estimated capital expenditures are expected to be allocated to (i) the further delineation and development of our leasehold position, (ii) the construction, installation and maintenance of midstream assets and (iii) our participation in certain non-operated well opportunities in the Delaware Basin, South Texas and Haynesville shale.
+Our 2023 Delaware Basin operated drilling program is expected to focus on the continued development of our various asset areas throughout the Delaware Basin, with a continued emphasis on drilling and completing a high percentage of longer horizontal wells in 2023, including 96% with anticipated completed lateral lengths of greater than one mile.

-We may divest portions of our non-core assets, particularly in the Eagle Ford shale in South Texas and the Haynesville shale in Northwest Louisiana, as well as consider monetizing other assets, such as certain mineral, royalty and midstream interests, as value-creating opportunities arise.
-In addition, we intend to continue evaluating the opportunistic acquisition of producing properties, acreage and mineral interests, principally in the Delaware Basin, during 2022.
+We may divest portions of our non-core assets, particularly in the Eagle Ford shale in South Texas and the Haynesville shale in Northwest Louisiana (as we have done in recent years), as well as consider monetizing other assets, such as certain midstream assets and mineral and royalty interests, as value-creating opportunities arise.
+In addition, we intend to continue evaluating the opportunistic acquisition of producing properties, acreage and mineral interests and midstream assets, principally in the Delaware Basin, during 2023.
 These monetizations, divestitures and expenditures are opportunity-specific, and purchase price multiples and per-acre prices can vary significantly based on the asset or prospect.
-As a result, it is difficult to estimate these 2022 monetizations, divestitures and capital expenditures with any degree of certainty; therefore, we have not provided estimated proceeds related to monetizations or divestitures or estimated capital expenditures related to acquiring producing properties, acreage and mineral interests for 2022.
+As a result, it is difficult to estimate these 2023 monetizations, divestitures and capital expenditures with any degree of certainty; therefore, we have not provided estimated proceeds related to monetizations or divestitures or estimated capital expenditures related to acquiring producing properties, acreage and mineral interests and midstream assets for 2023.